apache/infrastructure-website/content/blog/jira-public-signup-disabled.md

 Once an account has been created, that user is then automatically whitelisted to create issues anywhere within our Jira instance.

-We appreciate that this is not as convenient as having public signups on, but we must do this in order to move forward and to stop the spam in its entirety
+We appreciate that this is not as convenient as having public signups on, but we must do this in order to move forward and to stop the spam in its entirety.

-.Any questions or concerns please feel free to email users@infra.apache.org
+Any questions or concerns please feel free to email users@infra.apache.org

 Kind Regards